maxjappert/mcts_carcassonne/README.md

 The greedy (or heuristic) player always picks the next move which maximises the heuristic function.
 This implementation is useful for testing the effectiveness of a heuristic function.

+### Backpropagation Weight

+Additionally, for the MCTS player, the playout-payoff to be propagated back up the tree can be weighted according to the point in the game by adding a backpropagation-weight-delta.
+This comes from the intuitive notion that the playouts are more representative of the actual value of a node depending on the size of the tree, i.e., the depth of the node.